fairway-global/savelo/README.md

 **Save Daily.
 Keep the Streak.**

-A decentralized savings platform that leverages behavioral psychology and blockchain technology to help users build sustainable saving habits through commitment stakes, penalties, and community rewards.
+s through commitment stakes, penalties, and community rewards.

 ## 🎯 The Problem We Solve